-The Siem Reap floating villages eco-tours are the most authentic tours you will ever take because nothing you see here is staged or fake.
+The eco-tours of floating villages in Siem Reap are the most authentic tours you will ever take because nothing you see here is staged or fake.
 What you see is what’s real!

 If dining on a floating restaurant and shopping from the floating markets piques your interest, then hop onto one of the memorable experiences Cambodia has to offer to you.

 There are mainly four floating villages around Siem Reap.
 You can contact travel operators in Siem Reap to book a floating village tour for you.